Hepatitis D: Structure and genome

 The hepatitis delta viruses, or HDV, are eight species of negative-sense single-stranded RNA viruses (or virus-like particles) classified together as the genus Deltavirus, within the realm Ribozyviria.
 The HDV virion is a small, spherical, enveloped particle with a 36 nm diameter; its viral envelope contains host phospholipids, as well as three proteins taken from the hepatitis B virus—the large, medium, and small hepatitis B surface antigens.
 This assembly surrounds an inner ribonucleoprotein (RNP) particle, which contains the genome surrounded by about 200 molecules of hepatitis D antigen (HDAg) for each genome.
 The central region of HDAg has been shown to bind RNA.
 Several interactions are also mediated by a coiled-coil region at the N terminus of HDAg.

 The HDV genome is negative sense, single-stranded, closed circular RNA; with a genome of approximately 1700 nucleotides, HDV is the smallest "virus" known to infect animals.
 It has been proposed that HDV may have originated from a class of plant pathogens called viroids, which are much smaller than viruses.
 Its genome is unique among animal viruses because of its high GC nucleotide content.
 Its nucleotide sequence is about 70% self-complementary, allowing the genome to form a partially double-stranded, rod-like RNA structure.
 HDV strains are highly divergent; fusions of different strains exist and sequences had been deposited in public databases employing different start sites for the circular viral RNA involved.
-This had resulted in something of chaos with respect to molecular classification of this virus, a situation which has been resolved recently with the adoption of a proposed reference genome and a uniform classification system.
+This had resulted in disagreement with respect to molecular classification of this virus, a situation which has been resolved with the adoption of a proposed reference genome and a uniform classification system.